This review is based on my use of Coinbase. I have been a Coinbase user since 2016.

 Coinbase Wallet is a crypto wallet developed by Coinbase.

-You do not need a Coinbase account to use Coinbase wallet.
+You do not need a Coinbase account to use the Coinbase wallet.

 ➤ MORE: Crazy Coinbase Statistics

-Coinbase offers its brokerage services in the United States, United Kingdom, Canada, Singapore.
+Coinbase offers its brokerage services in the United States, United Kingdom, Canada, and Singapore.

 Coinbase also supports the following European countries: